adrianbk/grails-partition-tests/README.md

 1. Relies on any custom test types in your application to extend from GrailsTestTypeSupport (as is the standard grails way to add additional test types).
 	* The default grails test type is: JUnit4GrailsTestType
 	* Spock uses :GrailsSpecTestType
-2. All test types must use the must use the `GrailsTestTypeSupport.eachSourceFile(Closure body) {..}` closure to locate it's test source files
+2. All test types must use the `GrailsTestTypeSupport.eachSourceFile(Closure body) {..}` closure to locate it's test source files
+3. Grails environment must be specified as setting scriptEnv="test" in PartitionTest.groovy does not set the environment to test as expected
+    * `grails test partition-test .... `